+nead the questions and their write down your driswers.
 Why was this advertisement written?
 Which words in the advertisement do you notice first?
 Why do you notice them first?
 Who is the target audience?
 Write down the information that tells you this.
 Why do you think bright colours are used in the advertisement?
-Why do you think some of the information is set off from the rest of the adve boxes, stars and colour? ert by using Find three sentences that try to persuade you to see the show, and write the em here: Do you think the play is very funny?
+Why do you think some of the information is set off from the rest of the advert by using boxes, stars and colour?
+Find three sentences that try to persuade you to see the show, and write them here: Do you think the play is very funny?
 What phrase tells you this?
 Has Pippi Longstocking been on at the theatre before?
-Say how you know th nis.
+Say how you know this.
 Write two sentences saying what you think Pippi Longstocking is about.

 Explain the meaning of the phrase "what she gets up to".